OpenHospitalityNetwork/openHospitality.network/README.md

 **hospitality platform**: a piece of software which connects travelers with those who want to host them.

-We envision platforms built around specific communities's characteristics, for bicycle touring community, slow-travellers, in different than English languages, for women or lgbtq only, gathering together families or vegan families.
-While they are independent and individual, they share common goal to connect travelers and hosts, and communicate with each other to better serve their communities.
+We envision a variety of platforms exist, built around specific communities' characteristics: for the bicycle touring community or for slow-travellers, in English and non-English languages, for women or lgbtq people only, gathering together families or even vegan families only, if they chose to enclose themselves in a community of their own.
+Some organized around democratic values and others with a strong leadership model.
+While all the platforms are independent and individual, they share common goal to connect travelers and hosts, and communicate with each other to better serve their communities.

 In other words, we are trying to federate existing hospitality exchange platforms into one big full-of-variety community.